Human & Communal Formation

 - a series of human development workshops on topics such as communication, conflict management, healthy boundaries, family systems, emotional health, and relationships and sexuality;

-- ongoing support from Echo staff who meet with apprentices throughout the summer, visit Echo communities each fall and spring, and are available for consultation as needed; and
+- ongoing support from Echo staff who meet with apprentices and theology teachers throughout the summer, visit Echo communities each fall and spring, and are available for consultation as needed; and

-- An Echo Formation Assistant (EFA), who lives within a partner diocese and offers primary local support to apprentices through facilitated retreats and monthly individual and communal meetings.
+- an Echo Formation Assistant (EFA), who lives within a partner diocese and offers primary local support to apprentices and theology teachers through facilitated retreats and monthly individual and communal meetings.